gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy realized with a shock—she looked like she hadn't slept a wink.

 Her mother noticed her look.
 "Get the kettle going, would you, sweetling?
-Any idea when they left?" she continued to Grappa Gas.
+Any idea when they left?"
+she continued to Grappa Gas.

 The old man shook his head.
 "Not long.
-I stopped in to see if Rind needed anything, and she asked if I'd seen him—said he was gone when she woke up, and she figured he was out getting kindling or the like, but he'd been gone long enough that she was starting to wonder.
+I stopped by to see if Rind needed anything, and she asked if I'd seen him.
+She said he was gone when she woke up, and she figured he was out getting kindling or the like, but it had been long enough that she was starting to wonder.
-So I went looking for him and found this pinned to the guest house door."
+So I went looking for him and found this on the speaker's stone."

 He held out a dew-stained sheet of paper.
 Indy took it and scanned it quickly as Noxy fed a handful of wood shavings to the stove.
 "That idiot," the reeve said.
 "That self-righteous, self-pitying *idiot*."
 She tossed the tralpa's note onto the table and pinched the bridge of her nose.
 "The tralpa is going to Duck Droppings to—what did he say?"
 She picked up the letter.